vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-cyberduck.md

-# Connecting to the Yoda Network Disk on Windows Using WinSCP
+# Connecting to the Yoda Network Disk Using Cyberduck

 Windows and Mac users can use [Cyberduck](https://cyberduck.io/) to access their data via the Yoda Network Disk, as an alternative to the [native WebDAV client](yoda-disk-windowsnative.md) and